codeigniter4/CodeIgniter4/user_guide_src/source/incoming/controllers.rst

 $this->validate()
 =================

+.. important:: This method exists only for backward compatibility.
+Do not use it
+    in new projects.
+Even if you are already using it, we recommend that you use the ``validateData()`` method instead.

 The controller also provides the convenience method ``validate()``.

 .. warning:: Instead of ``validate()``, use ``validateData()`` to validate POST